MAIF/otoroshi/manual/src/main/paradox/topics/kubernetes-gateway-api.md

 # Kubernetes Gateway API support

 Starting from version 17.13.0, Otoroshi supports the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) specification (v1.4, `gateway.networking.k8s.io/v1`).
-This feature enables you to define routing rules using standard Gateway API resources (`GatewayClass`, `Gateway`, `HTTPRoute`) and have Otoroshi automatically convert them into native `NgRoute` entities.
+This feature enables you to define routing rules using standard Gateway API resources (`GatewayClass`, `Gateway`, `HTTPRoute`, `GRPCRoute`) and have Otoroshi automatically convert them into native `NgRoute` entities.

 @@@ warning
 This feature is currently in **experimental** stage.
 It covers the core HTTPRoute use cases but does not yet implement the full specification.
 See the [current limitations](#current-limitations) section for details.